David-Pires/quiz/README.md

-After of cloning this project install inside the main folder the following dependencies through your favorite terminal npm install react react-dom next do not forget to have typeScript settled as well.
+After of cloning this project install inside the main folder the following dependencies through your favorite terminal npm install react react-dom next do not forget to have typeScript configured as well.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).